influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_kapacitor/v1.5/cluster-management/cluster-alerts.md

 Kapacitor will manage the replication of that handler.

 ## Alert handlers in a cluster
-Because nodes in a Kapacitor enterprise cluster are not aware of tasks running on other nodes, alert data should **not** be sent directly from tasks (TICKscripts).
+Because nodes in a Kapacitor Enterprise cluster are not aware of tasks running on other nodes, alert data should **not** be sent directly from tasks (TICKscripts).
 Doing so will result in duplicate notifications as each node will send the same alert.